-No. There is nothing in the APD's decision that even remotely suggests that consent prompts are, as such, illegal or that they should not be employed by the digital advertising ecosystem to comply with legal requirements under the EU's data protection framework.
+No. There is nothing in the APD's decision that even remotely suggests that consent prompts are illegal or that they should not be employed by the digital advertising ecosystem to comply with legal requirements under the EU's data protection framework.

-If anything, the APD appears to require the disclosure of additional information in consent popups.
-This is because the APD considers user preference signals (i.e, TC Strings under TCF) as personal data that requires the establishment of a legal basis under the GDPR and also, that users cannot reasonably expect that their preferences are saved.
-As a result, disclosing information about such additional personal data collection and processing (in consent prompts) could be the only way to establish transparency about and user control over the creation, storage and processing of TC Strings.
+If anything, the APD ruling appears to require the disclosure of additional information in consent pop-ups to request additional consent for personal data collection and processing to store user preference signals.

+The APD considers user preference signals (such as TC Strings under TCF) to be personal data that requires a legal basis (consent or legitimate interest) under GDPR, and that users cannot reasonably expect that their preferences are saved.
+As a result, disclosing information about this data collection and processing in consent prompts could be the only way to establish transparency about and user control over the creation, storage and processing of TC Strings.

 See the question "What are TC Strings?" for additional background information.